server-craftsman/wdp392-restApi-with-nodejs-express-mongodb/README.md

 ### Pre-commit Hooks

-This project uses Husky and lint-staged to run linters and formatters before each commit, ensuring that only quality code is committed to the repository.
+This project uses Husky and lint-staged to run linters and formatters before each commit, ensuring that only quality code is committed to the repository

 ### © 2025 Bản quyền thuộc về Nguyễn Đan Huy | [fb/danhuyspm](https://facebook.com/danhuyspm)